+Overthinkers create innovation and solve problems on the foundation of prior works.
 William Shakespeare once said that he made new words out of old words.
-In the seminal book, “The Art of What Works: How Success Really Happens,” William Duggan postulated that what has been successful in the past, will be successful in the future with some tweaking and modifying.
-Overthinkers create innovation and solve problems on the foundation of prior works.
+In the seminal book, “The Art of What Works: How Success Really Happens,” William Duggan postulated that what has been successful in the past will be successful with some tweaking and modifying.

 Prioritizing action items

-With a myriad of opportunities available, overthinkers are well-versed in determining what is most important.
+With myriad opportunities available, overthinkers are well-versed in determining what is most important.
 It has been said that intuition is merely distilled experiences.

 Over a lifetime, overthinkers have accumulated a great deal of insight due to being voracious readers and experiencing the world at a visceral level.
-Consequently, they are able to vet what items are worth pursuing now, and what items can be explored later.
+Consequently, they can vet what items are worth pursuing now and what items can be explored later.

 The ability to execute and follow up on a plan may be one of the greatest attributes overthinkers possess.
-There is little value in developing a plan without any action.
+There is little value in developing a project without any action.

-Basketball great Michael Jordan once said that his father taught him to always turn a negative into a positive.
+Basketball great Michael Jordan once said that his father taught him to consistently turn a negative into a positive.

 If society sees overthinking as a negative attribute, those creative introverts should and will turn overthinking into an artistic endeavor.